o3de/o3de.org/content/docs/userguide/gems-system-gems-testing.md

+description: ' Test your new gem by enabling it in &ALYlong; &project-configurator;. '
+slug: gems-system-gems-testing
+title: Testing Your Gem
+---
 # Testing Your Gem<a name="gems-system-gems-testing"></a>

 After you move your assets into the gem's directory structure, you can enable your new gem in your game project and test it in Lumberyard\.